Dynamic tariff-based demand response in retail electricity market under uncertainty: Numerical results and discussion

-In spite of the fact that there is no theoretical limit on the number of consumers, for simplicity and illustrative purposes, we limit the number of consumers to three.
-Indeed, this number is sufficient to draw quantitative conclusions on the behavior of the model and the results could be generalized to the average case in reality, at the same time allowing the visualization of relevant variables for each consumer \citep{zugno2013bilevel}.
-We extend the cases to accommodate different preferences (by varying the demand parameters and demand flexibility) of consumers with respect to consumption shifts.
-Hence, the expected value of the parameters ($A_{j}$, $B_{j}$ and $\Delta_{j}^{C_{max}}$) are assumed to be slightly different, consumers have different reactions towards the real-time electricity price.
-For instance, consumer 1 has the lowest slope and the highest flexibility, vice versa for consumer 3, and consumer 2 lies between the two.
-Since we slightly differentiate demand parameters, consumers act differently in the day-ahead market, which helps us understand the impacts of varying parameters on market outcomes.
+Although theoretically there is no limit to the number of consumers, we simplify our model by limiting it to three consumers.
+This limitation to three consumers is sufficient to draw insights from the considered model, and \textit{i}) the findings can be generalized to representative real-world scenarios \citep{niromandfam2020modeling,zugno2013bilevel}. \textit{ii}) We address the preferences of three consumers by adjusting demand parameters and offering flexibility in response to changes in consumption.
+This entails analyzing the cases of each consumer both before and after the implementation of the demand response program.
+This means that expected values of parameters $A_{j}$, $B_{j}$, and $\Delta_{j}^{C_{max}}$ are assumed to vary.
+This reflects the reactions of consumers to the retailer's price signals while competing with each other to impress the retailer and by maximizing their utility(minimizing their disutility).
+Consumer $1$ demonstrates the lowest slope and greatest flexibility, while Consumer $3$ shows the least flexibility, and Consumer $2$ lies between these two extremes (as detailed in \cref{Tab_1}).
+This helps us to understand the impact of the parameters on market outcomes and their dynamics.

-We consider a benchmark case (Case BM) and three additional cases obtained by increasing the intercepts $A_j$ (Case A), the slopes $B_j$ (Case B) and the demand flexibility parameter $\Delta_{j}^{C_{max}}$ (Case flexibility).
-In other words, the simulation is done by allowing the demand parameters $A_{j}$ to increase while fixing $B_{j}$ and the demand flexibility $\Delta_{j}^{C_{max}}$ at the benchmark and vice versa.
-In particular, in Case A an increase of 25\% with respect to BM for $A_j$ is considered, in Case B an increase of 35\% for $B_j$ and in Case flexibility an increase of 82\% from Case BM.

-Then, the spot prices for the simulation are randomly generated taking the observed spot market prices as mean values and a coefficient of variation (CV) of 0.015 in a Gaussian process based on the Central Limit Theorem (CLT).
-The standard deviation is calculated as $CV\times E[P_{t}^S]$, which is used to generate $P_{t\omega}^S$ with a multivariate normal distribution. \cref{Tab_1} presents the mean parameter values used for data calibration for the different cases considered in the simulation.
-The corresponding CVs for $A_j$ and $B_j$ are 0.013 and 0.0013 so that $A_{jt}\sim N(\mu_{A_{jt}},\sigma_{A_{jt}})$ and $B_{jt}\sim N(\mu_{B_{jt}},\sigma_{B_{jt}})$.
-Note that we use the same CV (0.013 for $A_j$ and 0.0013 for $B_j$) for the data calibration in all the cases.\footnote{Note that the CV values are different from the parameter values in \cref{Tab_1}.} The demand flexibility parameter $\Delta_{j}^{C_{max}}$ is arbitrarily allowed to vary from 0 to 5.0kWh, which are reasonable values for individual consumer within DR programs.